 (3) The Financial Services Manager shall not provide for funding obligations to be incurred with any recourse to any assets of an electricity vendor, the Ontario Energy Board, the Province or the Lieutenant Governor in Council, except to the extent that any of these persons or entities may be liable to perform obligations or duties arising under this Act or under the express terms of a funding obligation.

-Funding obligations unaffected by amendment to Fair Allocation Plan
+Funding obligations and transfers are unaffected

-(4) No change to a funding obligation shall result from an amendment to the Fair Allocation Plan or Financing Plan that is made after the funding obligation has been incurred.

-[OLC Note: I think that subs.
-(4) above perhaps belongs in Part V, rather than here.]

-[OLC Note: Consider Article 8 (9) entitled “incurrences are binding” -- I believe we have already stated in the Part dealing with the regulatory asset that the rights are enforceable etc. even if charges have been imposed in a manner that does not follow the Financing Plan.
-Is more drafting required?
-Please advise.]
+(4) No funding obligation incurred and no transfer made by the Financial Services Manager shall be affected by any inconsistency with the Financing Plan, including any inconsistency with the principles set forth in section 11(1).

 Termination of appointment

-12.1 (1) The Minister may [by what means?
-Written order?] terminate an appointment as Financial Services Manager under section 8.3 or subsection (2) if,
+12.1 (1) The Minister may by written order terminate the appointment of an appointee as the Financial Services Manager under section [8.3] or subsection (2) if,